-The Nutcracker was notated in the Stepanov notation method in 1912 and is part of the Sergeyev Collection.
+The Nutcracker was notated in the Stepanov notation method in 1909, while the role of the Sugar Plum Fairy was danced by Olga Preobrazhenskaya, and is part of the Sergeyev Collection.

 Throughout the 20th century, The Nutcracker went through countless revivals and restagings in the hands of various choreographers.
 The ballet was first introduced to the west by Anna Pavlova in 1911 when she presented a new ballet for her company called Snowflakes, which was based on the snowy forest scene and choreographed by Ivan Clustine.
 For this ballet, Pavlova utilised the music for The Journey through the Pine Forest and the Waltz of the Snowflakes.
 This was the first production to use the music for The Journey as a pas de deux, as Pavlova utilised it as a pas de deux for a Snow King and a Snow Queen.
 She also used children in her new little ballet as a corps de ballet of snowflakes, while the roles of the Snow Queen and the Snow King were danced by Pavlova and Laurent Novikov.
 Snowflakes premièred on the 7th August 1911 in London and was met with a very warm reception.